kode4food/interpol/doc/API_Reference.md

 ```

 ### Memory
 A memory resolver allows you to register templates as named modules.
 These templates can be strings to be compiled, pre-parsed JSON, or compiled closures.
-If `resolvers.js` is loaded, an instance of this resolver is registered by default.
+An instance of this resolver is registered by default.
 It can be retrieved like so:

 ```javascript
 var memoryResolver = $interpol.memoryResolver;